 4. A person can only register piglets from parent stock, if they are the registered owners of the SOW.
 It must be in their name.
 If it is in someone else’s name, they cannot register the piglets.
 If someone says “My pigs are registered but someone else is holding their papers for me and says they will register any piglets born on my farm”, WALK AWAY.
 This is a recipe for disaster!

 Registration is a detailed but simple process that requires dedication to numerous steps, all which must be carried out by the breeder and farm where the piglets were born- not someone who is hours or several states away.
 Registering online is very easy to do for both registries.
 There is NO EXCUSE for a breeder not to do it, or to make excuses as to why they can’t do it.
 Mail-in options also exist for registration.
 There is no excuse for registrations or transfers not to occur, other than sheer laziness or intent to purposefully not register.
-And fraud- a breeder who has fraudulently sold you unregistered stock as registered with promise of forthcoming registration papers will vehemently make excuses and become defensive when confronted.
+And fraud- a breeder who has fraudulently sold you unregistered stock as registered with promise of forthcoming registration papers.

 * Remember… piglets can only be registered by the registered owner of the sow.